2019 CAE Grants Competition Announcement

 Topics of Interest

-For 2018, the CAE Grants Committee is interested in seeing research proposals related to the topics below.
+For 2019, the CAE Grants Committee is interested in seeing research proposals on topics related to the SOA’s five key Strategic Research Programs:

 The CAE Grants Committee has provided the above research topic areas as suggestions.
 In reviewing the letters of intent and applications, preference will be given to the suggested topics.
 However, proposals in other topic areas will be accepted and considered.